tvanmaren/crushing_knex/README.md

 - update rows in a PostgreSQL table.
 - delete rows from a PostgreSQL table.

 **Challenge yourself** by creating some complex queries!
-Reference the Knex.js documentation a lot; familiarizing yourself with these docs now will save you lots of time (and pain!) in the near future :)
+Reference the Knex.js documentation a lot; familiarizing yourself with these docs now will save you lots of time (and pain...) in the near future.

 If you'd like feedback on your work, submit it to the assignment **Crushing_Knex**.